dingwenxiao/rest_playframework/README.md

 # Tutorial for building evironment of Rest with Playframework

-##1.Install sbt and add it to PATH
+##1.
+Install sbt and add it to PATH

 http://grosdim.blogspot.ca/2013/01/quick-sbt-tutorial.html

-##2.Add sbteclipse plugin to sbt
+##2.
+Add sbteclipse plugin to sbt

 https://github.com/typesafehub/sbteclipse